afforeroc/mind-hacking/README.md

 A framework based on `Mind Trolling` and `Mind Fucking`

 ## Principles
-*This is a true proposition that cannot be proved*
+*This is a proposition that cannot be proved neither hacked*

 ## Rules
 1. **Confuse and conquer**